Ministère de la Justice et des Droits Humains, Garde des Sceaux

 |Prison population rate (per 100,000 of national population)|| |

-based on an estimated national population of 1.75 million at mid-2015 (from United Nations figures)
+based on an estimated national population of 1.77 million at end of 2015 (from United Nations figures)

 |Pre-trial detainees / remand prisoners (percentage of prison population)|| |